Variational Optimality of F\"ollmer Processes in Generative Diffusions: Introduction

 \begin{theorem}[Baseline generative diffusion; informal, see Theorem~\ref{thm:1:b} for the precise statement] The SDE \eqref{eq:intro:sde} with $g_t = \sigma_t$ and drift

 where $z \sim \sfN(0,\mathrm{I})$ is independent of $x_\star$, satisfies $\mathrm{Law}(X_t) = \mathrm{Law}(I_t)$ for all $t \in [0,1]$, and in particular $X_1 \sim \mu_\star$. \end{theorem}

 The representation \eqref{eq:intro:drift} expresses $b_t$ as a conditional expectation with respect to the joint law of $(x_\star,z)$.
-This has two consequences.
-First, $b_t$ can be characterized as the minimizer of a square loss and estimated by regression from i.i.d.\ samples of $x_\star$ and $z$, without simulating any SDE.
-Second, it allows us to relate $b_t$ to the \textit{score} $\nabla\log\rho_t$ in closed form, which is central in the variational analysis.
+As a result, $b_t$ can be characterized as the minimizer of a square loss and estimated by regression from i.i.d.\ samples of $x_\star$ and $z$, without simulating any SDE.
+The same representation also relates $b_t$ to the \textit{score} $\nabla\log\rho_t$ in closed form (see Theorem~\ref{thm:tunning_g}), which sets up the variational analysis of the next subsection.